Located in Bluff Precinct in the northeast corner of Hamilton County, Hordville was the last town to be established in Hamilton County.

 The buildings next to the original First State Bank building were used for many purposes.
 The next building north of the bank was first used as an office for the Hamilton County Telephone Company.
 Telephones were installed as soon as business places and residences were built.
 The first operator was Mrs. Baird.
 Mrs. Percy King succeeded her in 1911.
 After she married Isaac Lampshire, the switchboard was moved to their home in west Hordville.
 She served in this capacity until 1941 when Mrs. Grover Coleman became operator and later Mrs. Gilbert Necker.
 In 1957 the conversion to the dial system was made.

 The building used by the telephone company was later used as a café operated by Bill Erickson and by Albin Nelsons.
 Joel Carlstrom also used it as a harness shop which was later taken over by Frank Lingwall.
 The middle building was the location of the Albin Person and Jenning General Store.
 Later it served as a barber shop.
 Barbers included Don Shields, Grover Coleman, Burl Campbell, and Del Bratton.
 The North building was used as Dr. Jarmin’s office and later as a produce station by Miles Duffy and then by Homer Branting.
 Grover Coleman used it as a café, as well as the McCarthy sisters, Frank Parker and Leo Bowlby.
 In 1975 it was purchased by Howard and Lorene Cox and remodeled to include some of the other buildings.
-Later owners were Russ and Julie Kortum, and Jim and Karen Hansen.
+Later owners were Russ and Julie Kortum, Jim and Karen Hansen, Jim Hicks, and Hazel Struble.
+In 2016, Justin Blase purchased the building.
+From 2016-2018 the building underwent a massive renovation and in 2018 it opened as an entertainment venue and bar named Banana Rams.

 Hordville had a hotel to accommodate salesmen, and visitors.
 It was located west of the original bank.
 Owners were F.I.
 Wallin and J.O.
 Wade.
 A grocery store and meat market were in the hotel.
 Mr. Jennings had the town’s first meat market which he sold to Mr. Wallin.
 In later years Leonard Wallin operated the store and lived in the hotel.